diljan47/nextjs-auth-skeleton-Z-Link/README.md

-# Z-Auth: Next.js Authentication Template
+# Z-Link-Auth: Next.js Authentication Template

 A modern, secure authentication system built with Next.js 15, featuring email verification, password reset, and Google OAuth integration.

 ## 🚀 Overview

-Z-Auth is a comprehensive authentication template that provides a robust foundation for your Next.js projects.
+Z-Link-Auth is a comprehensive authentication template that provides a robust foundation for your Next.js projects.
 Built with security and developer experience in mind, it combines modern authentication methods with an elegant UI.

 ## 🚀 Features